dmfxyz/dmap-testing/README.md

-## Fuzz Tests against deployed dmap object
+## Assembly Walkthroughs and Fuzz Tests against deployed dmap object
 ### What does this repo do?
+**The more interesting part of this repo is a collection of various stepthroughs of the dmap object's deployed bytecode.
+Stepthroughs are from a number of contributors.
+See [Dissassembly](./disassembly)**.

-This repo is designed to fork the mainnet deploy of [dmap](https://github.com/dapphub/dmap) and run various fuzzed tests against it.
+This less interesting part of this repo is designed to fork the mainnet deploy of [dmap](https://github.com/dapphub/dmap) and run various fuzzed tests against it.
 For example
 * It tests that the `get` and `set` functions of dmap work as expected
 * It further verifies the `set` function using storage inspection within our fork
 * It tests that entries with locked metadata (LSB of meta set to `0x1`) revert on 2nd write and data is not changed

 There are more tests to be written.

-## How to use this repo
+### How to run tests in this repo
 This repo uses [Foundry](https://github.com/foundry-rs/foundry).
 Look in that repo for install instructions.

 To run them, go to the root of the repo and do: